industrial-optimization-group/DESDEO/docs/index.md

     ---

-    Learn about central topics about DESDEO and how to contribute to it
+    Learn about the central topics in DESDEO and how to contribute

     [:octicons-arrow-right-24: Tutorials](./tutorials/moo_primer.md)